-Charged with Assault & Battery?
+Charged with Assault & Battery in South Carolina?

 Consider a criminal defense attorney who’s also a former prosecutor.

 Facing criminal charges is very difficult, and it is not something you want to take lightly or go through alone.

 From affecting employment to losing your freedom, the consequences of being convicted for an assault & battery charge in South Carolina will impact your life forever.

 For example, if you’re convicted of an assault & battery charge you could lose your job, your right to vote, your right to own a firearm, financial aid and more.
 Not to mention, if you are in the military, you could face further penalties and ultimately be discharged from service.